 - Ultima Underworld II: Labyrinth of Worlds (1993) - Sequel to the first game.

 - System Shock (1994) - One of the earliest and then most advanced RPG/shooter hybrids.
 Kicked off the shortly lived series of the same name, and a revival of both the game and series is in progress.

 - Flight Unlimited (1995)

 - Terra Nova: Strike Force Centauri (1996) - Powered armor combat simulation game set in the human-colonised Alpha Centauri system.

 - Flight Unlimited II (1997)

-- Thief: The Dark Project (1998) - A groundbreaking Fantastic Noir action adventure which introduced the world to master thief Garrett and the steampunk metropolis called The City.
+- Thief: The Dark Project (1998) - The first installment of the Thief series.
+A groundbreaking Fantastic Noir action adventure which introduced the world to master thief Garrett and the steampunk metropolis called The City.
 Highly praised, frequently appearing in various "Best Game" ladders to this day.
 Along with Metal Gear, the Trope Maker/Trope Codifier for all modern stealth games.
-Runs on the the Dark Engine, later used in Thief II and System Shock II as well.
+Runs on the the Dark Engine, later used in Thief II and System Shock 2 as well. <!—/index—>

-- System Shock II (1999) - Co-developed with their then-recently founded sister studio, Irrational Games.
+- System Shock 2 (1999) - The now-legendary sequel to System Shock.
+Co-developed with their then-recently founded sister studio, Irrational Games.